College without Loans is Possible: How to Get a Debt Free Education

 It’s also worth mentioning here, that having a savings account for college can’t hurt either.
 No matter how close you are to starting your college studies, there’s time to put aside money.
 The earlier you start, the better.
 Time equals money when it comes to compound interest.
 If you are a parent reading this, open a 529, Coverdell, UTMA or ROTH IRA brokerage account to help fund your child’s education ASAP.
 Just putting away as little as $50 per month over 18 years at a 5% interest rate would yield a whopping $17,723.41!
 It might not sound like much, but it’s an amount of money that could make a big difference for a college hopeful.
 Check with a financial planner or advisor to find a college savings plan that is best for your family’s situation.

 Interested in opening a college savings account?
-Check out the TradeKing Advisors who can set all this up for your or try your hand with DIY investing.
+Check out the Ally Invest, so you can start saving for your child’s future today.
 I’ll provide some free tools for you if you enter your information below: